sanika37/CureWell/README.md

 ## 🎯 Conclusion

-Curewell Healthcare Management System is a **scalable, secure, and efficient** solution for hospital operations, ensuring smooth doctor, specialization, and surgery management.
+NeoCare Healthcare Management System is a **scalable, secure, and efficient** solution for hospital operations, ensuring smooth doctor, specialization, and surgery management.
 With **Docker-based deployment**, **role-based security**, and **RESTful API architecture**, the system is well-optimized for future enhancements.

 ---